 Airbus shares a long-standing relationship of collaboration and symbiotic growth with India.
-For decades, technology and know-how from the company have catalysed the growth of India’s civil aviation sector and supported the modernisation of its armed forces.
+For more than 50 years, technology and know-how from the company have catalysed the growth of India’s civil aviation sector and supported the modernisation of its armed forces.

 Airbus India training centre

 The training centre in India is a part of the Airbus woldwide training network offering local, pragmatic training solutions and become a partner of choice for safe and efficient operations of Airbus aircraft.

 Located in the National Capital Region (NCR) and in Bengaluru, the training centres offer a comprehensive range of training courses for pilots and maintenance personnel by using the Airbus OEM expertise, innovative courseware, highly-qualified instructors, and the most advanced training technologies available in the market.